linkspreed/log/README.md

 # The long log :)

-## All changes that we will make from 21.06.2024 will appear here ....
+## All changes that we will make from 21.06.2024 will appear here ...

+### 24.12.2024 (announcement Web4)
+- 🎄 Just another day at Linkspreed?
+Not quite!
+This Christmas, we're coding away to make your communities shine brighter. 💻✨ Got ideas for Web4?
+Drop them below!
+Let's co-create the future together. 🚀 #Web4 #Innovation #CommunityFirst

 ### 23.12.2024 (announcement Web4)
 - Building the future of instance management for Web4 networks! 🚀 We're enhancing automation to make community management smoother than ever. 🔧✨ How do you think automation will change the way we run networks?
 Drop your thoughts below! 👇 #Web4 #Automation #CommunityTech #FutureReady